Andikss/laravel-react/README.md

 ---

-Laravel is a PHP framework that offers a variety of features.
+Laravel is a PHP framework that offers a bunch of features.
 Using Inertia.js allows us to seamlessly integrate our frontend and backend within a single Laravel project.
-Below is an example of a Laravel setup with React.js using Vite and Inertia.js.
+Here is an example of a Laravel setup with React.js using Vite and Inertia.js.

 ---